Asanoyama's suspension to impact upper reaches of banzuke rankings

 What likely saved Asanoyama from having his resignation accepted was the fact that the aforementioned journalist appears to have been the instigator of the illicit activity, and the complete lack of guidance shown to the ozeki by his former Takasago stablemaster.
 That latter man is now out of sumo entirely as a result of a continual disregard for the JSA’s COVID-19 guidelines.

-Former yokozuna Asashoryu, who clashed with the same stablemaster (who wrestled as Asahisho) throughout his own career, gleefully reacted to the news by tweeting pictures of himself celebrating and sarcastically captioned “otsukare” — a phrase, often used to express a sentiment similar to “well done” or “good job.”
+Former yokozuna Asashoryu, who clashed with the same stablemaster (who wrestled as Asashio) throughout his own career, gleefully reacted to the news by tweeting pictures of himself celebrating and sarcastically captioned “otsukare” — a phrase, often used to express a sentiment similar to “well done” or “good job.”

 あ疲れ😅 pic.twitter.com/ri5KVsGL1S